SreeSowmya2004/SreeSowmya2004/README.md

 - 🔹Implemented modern CSS layout techniques (Flexbox, Grid) and media queries.

 ### 🛋️ [DSA (Data Structures & Algs](https://github.com/SreeSowmya2004/Responsive-Hospital-Website-Design)
-- 🔹Built a responsive web interface using HTML5, CSS3, and JavaScript.
+- 🔹It is an interactive React app to visualize core Data Structures & Algorithms with beautiful animations and dynamic UI — perfect for students and developers!
-- 🔹A user-centric UI for a hospital website with clear sections for services, doctors, and contact info.
+- 🔹A user-centric UI for a hospital website with clear sections for services, doctors, and contact info
-- 🔹Implemented modern CSS layout techniques (Flexbox, Grid) and media queries.

 ### 🧠 [Mental Health Awareness Portal](https://github.com/SreeSowmya2004/mental-health-awareness)
 - 🔹Online support platform with forums and professional resources